centria/basic-coding/index.md

 The course begins in January 2020 and lasts six weeks.
 During the course, the students learn the basics of programming and **C#**.
 You can find more about the [**learning goals and grading from here**](part0).

 The course material will published one week at a time, along with the exercises for the week.

+## Where to begin

+Before you do this course, it is advised to do the [**course for command line and version control first**](https://centria.github.io/console/).
+This gives you tools to learn how to create your own Git repository and how to use it.
+This is required for returning the exercises for this course.